Academic Affairs Manual (ACD)

 regulations prohibit employment discrimination on the basis of

-race, color, religion, national origin, citizenship, sex, age,
+race, color, religion, national origin, sex, age,

-disability, Vietnam-era veteran status, or special disabled veteran
+disability, Vietnam-era veteran status or special disabled veteran

-status.
+status, and genetic information.
 ASU policy also prohibits discrimination on the basis of

 - Essential Function